Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

-\textbf{Embedding Layer:} The embedding layer serves as the initial conversion phase between the input data and the transformer.
-The input, $\mathbf{X} = [x_1, x_2, \ldots, x_N]$, is transformed into a matrix representation, $\mathbf{E} \in \mathbb{R}^{N \times d_{\text{model}}}$, where $N$ is the number of decimal integer values in the sequence and $d_{\text{model}}$ is the dimension of the embedding vectors.
-The embedding layer converts these input sequences, encoded and padded during the pre-processing phase, into vectors of fixed size.
-In our transformer-based representations, the size of the embedding vectors is 768.
-The embedding matrix $\mathbf{W}_E$ maps $\mathbf{X}$ to the feature space, resulting in the vector matrix representation $\mathbf{Z}$ of the features.
-This is shown as:
+\textbf{Embedding Layer:} The embedding layer is the initial conversion phase between the input data and the transformer.
+The input, $\mathbf{X} = [x_1, x_2, \ldots, x_N]$, is transformed into the token-embedding matrix $\mathbf{Z} \in \mathbb{R}^{N \times d_{\text{model}}}$, where $N$ is the number of decimal integer values in the sequence and $d_{\text{model}}$ is the dimension of the embedding vectors.
+The embedding layer converts these input sequences, encoded and padded during the preprocessing phase, into embedding vectors of fixed size 768.
+This conversion is performed by the learnable embedding matrix $\mathbf{W}_E$, which maps the fixed input tokens to their corresponding embedding vectors in the feature space.
+The output, \(\mathbf{Z}\), is given by: